-lowerCursor upperCursor The cursor used to indicate which is the important pane to resize when the Paned widget is oriented vertically. mappedWhenManaged If this resource is True, then the widget's window will automatically be mapped by the Toolkit when it is realized and managed.
-The number of children in this composite widget.
-This is not the same as numChildren the number of panes, since this also contains a grip for some of the panes, use XawPanedGetNumSub to retrieve the number of panes. orientation The orientation to stack the panes.
-This value can be either XtorientVertical or XtorientHorizontal.
-A converter is registered for this resource that will convert the following strings: vertical and horizontal. refigureMode This resource allows pane layout to be suspended.
-If this value is False, then no layout actions will be taken.
-This may improve efficiency when adding or removing more than one pane from the Paned widget.
-The screen on which this widget is displayed.
-This is not a settable screen resource. sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is False. translations The event bindings associated with this widget.
+lowerCursor upperCursor The cursor used to indicate which is the important pane to resize when the Paned widget is oriented vertically. mappedWhenManaged If this resource is True , then the widget's window will automatically be mapped by the Toolkit when it is realized and managed. numChildren The number of children in this composite widget.
+This is not the same as the number of panes, since this also contains a grip for some of the panes, use XawPanedGetNumSub to retrieve the number of panes. orientation The orientation to stack the panes.
+This value can be either XtorientVer-tical or XtorientHorizontal .
+A converter is registered for this resource that will convert the following strings: vertical and horizontal . refigureMode This resource allows pane layout to be suspended.
+If this value is False , then no layout actions will be taken.
+This may improve efficiency when adding or removing more than one pane from the Paned widget. screen The screen on which this widget is displayed.
+This is not a settable resource. sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is False . translations The event bindings associated with this widget. x y The location of the upper left outside corner of this widget in its parent.